bicarbon8/automated-functional-testing/examples/selenium-jest/README.md

 # Examples: Selenium and Jest
-Automated Functional Testing (AFT) repo providing examples and best practices for using the AFT libraries with WebdriverIO and Mocha test framework.
+Automated Functional Testing (AFT) repo providing examples and best practices for using the AFT libraries with Selenium and Jest test framework.
 This repo can serve as a quick-start project for functional testing projects.

 ## Usage:
 using AFT allows for setting configuration values in the `aftconfig.json` depending on the type of testing you're planning on performing.